threefoldfoundation/info_sdk/src/6_develop/solutions/storage/chatflow_hercule.md

 ![048](./img/048.jpeg)

 #### Configuring prometheus to monitor minio
-Since you used your SSH public key you can ssh to the prometheus node to configure it.
+Since you used your SSH public key you could ssh to the prometheus node to configure it.
 Please do the following (please use the IP of your prometheus setup)
 ```bash
 ssh root@10.109.4.2

 # open the config file for editing
 vi /etc/prometheus.yml
 ```
-> You can instead download the file, modify it and upload it again. like `scp root@10.109.4.2:/etc/prometheus.yml prometheus.yml`, then upload it again like `scp prometheus.yml root@10.109.4.2:/etc/prometheus.yml`
+> You could instead download the file, modify it and upload it again. like `scp root@10.109.4.2:/etc/prometheus.yml prometheus.yml`, then upload it again like `scp prometheus.yml root@10.109.4.2:/etc/prometheus.yml`

 Add this section at the end of the file. **NOTE** replace the IPs with the correct values you have for your `Master` and `Slave` nodes.
 > Make sure indentation is correct.